x-limitless-x/blakedrumm.com/_posts/2021-07-06-scom-data-collector.markdown

  - SQL Queries that collect information about many aspects of your environment (too many queries to go into detail here, here are some of the queries it uses: https://github.com/blakedrumm/SCOM-Scripts-and-SQL/tree/master/SQL%20Queries)
  - Windows Updates installed on Management Servers / SQL Server
  - Service Principal Name (SPN) Information for SCOM Management Servers
- - Local Administrators Group on each Management Server
+ - Local Administrators Group on each Management Server and any other servers you specify
- - Local User Account Rights on each Management Server
+ - Local User Account Rights on each Management Server and any other servers you specify
  - Database Information / DB Version
  - SCOM RunAs Account Information
  - Check TLS 1.2 Readiness